-During the employment relationship, it is allowed to agree that the employee shall not perform any (additional) activities for third parties during his/her employment.
+During the employment relationship, it can be agreed that the employee shall not perform any (additional) activities for third parties during their employment.

 A non-solicitation clause that applies after the employment relationship has been terminated shall generally be considered equal to a non-competition clause in the Dutch Caribbean (except for Aruba).

 This will be the case if such clause limits the employee's endeavours to pursue another employment.

 An employer has the right to monitor an employee's work performance and to use the employee’s data for that purpose because there is a relationship of authority between them.

 However, the employer is bound by the following conditions to protect the employee's right to privacy: